 Criminology is the perfect choice for anyone interested in working the criminal justice system.
-What some people may not realise is that this goes way beyond being a police officer, and is a career journey with many paths.
+Whilst this is the perfect choice for aspiring police officers, there are many other alternative careers that stem from this qualification.
 For example, Criminology can offer opportunities such as becoming a criminal psychologist, a forensic scientist, a detective, a criminal profiler, cyber security, firearms policing, a prison guard, a judge, a lawyer and many more.
-As well as this, criminology offers careers in areas outside of the criminal justice system, for example journalism, charity work, counselling, teaching and lecturing.
+As well as this, Criminology offers careers in areas outside of the criminal justice system, for example journalism, charity work, counselling, teaching, and lecturing.

-This qualification will suit being taught alongside the Sociology A-Level.
+This qualification will suit being taught alongside the Sociology and Psychology A-Level.